Morgan Chu: Public service

 When Chu was still an undergraduate at UCLA, he co-founded UCLA's Asian American Studies Center.
 He has previously served on the Board of Governors of the University of California, Los Angeles Foundation.
-Mr. Chu also has been an adjunct professor of law at UCLA School of Law and has served as a judge pro tem.

-At Harvard Law School, Chu was an editor of the Harvard Civil Rights-Civil Liberties Law Review, a leading legal journal founded to promote personal freedoms and human dignities.
+At Harvard Law School, Chu was an editor of the Harvard Civil Rights-Civil Liberties Law Review.

 Since law school, Chu has been a frequent lecturer and teacher.

 He participated in symposia at Harvard Law School and the Harvard Kennedy School of Government, and he was the Traphagen Distinguished Speaker at Harvard in 2003.
 Chu served as an adjunct professor at UCLA Law School from 1978 to 1981.
-He has lectured or delivered papers at Stanford, U.C.
+He has lectured or delivered papers at Stanford U.C.
 Berkeley, Georgetown, Northwestern, California Institute of Technology, UCLA, University of Southern California, among other venues.

 Chu was Founding Chair of U.S.C.
 Law School's Intellectual Property Law Institute (2004–06), and has served on its Executive Committee since 2004.

 Chu serves on the Board and Executive Committee of Public Counsel, the largest pro bono public interest law firm in the world.

 In one of his pro bono cases, Chu spent six years securing the reversal of a conviction of a death row inmate, the first reversal upheld by the U.S. Supreme Court of a conviction and death penalty in the 20 years since California had reinstated the death penalty.

 Chu and his wife Helen have endowed student scholarships at Harvard and UCLA, as well as the Irell & Manella Graduate School of Biological Sciences (IMGSBS) at City of Hope.

 In 2021, Chu and his wife Helen donated $1 million to Public Counsel to establish the Helen & Morgan Chu Chief Executive Officer Distinguished Chair.